-To develop a xeriscape plan for your landscape, focusing on use.
+To develop a xeriscape plan for your landscape, focus on use.
 Plan pathways and areas of bunch grasses or ornamental grasses versus open spots of turf, and where to place your irrigation system.

 As you develop your plan:

-- Group plants with similar needs for water, sun and soil together in zones.
+- Group plants with similar needs for water, sun, and soil together in zones.

 - Then examine your soil and amend it accordingly.
 Design an efficient irrigation system for the entire layout.

-Grass Is Good
+Grass Can be Good

-That’s a big deal in places like Las Cruces, where there were 18 days that topped 100 degrees July.
+In a high-wind area, turfgrass staves off erosion and provides low-cost, high-quality, low-maintenance recreation surfaces, and cools the ambient temperature.
+That’s a big deal in places like Las Cruces, where there were 18 days that topped 100 degrees in July.